Ideas for creating passive income

 I lament one potential idea failed because the wrong assumptions were made early in the strategy - it was assumed that a plumber would want to install a water saving device for a certain fee.

-This could have been tested by 5 phone calls and it decimated an accliamed product.
+This theory could have been tested by 5 phone calls.
+It decimated an acclaimed product.

-Hence the designer had a great idea, it was unique, patented, had potential growth but the fundamental research did not include asking plumbers how much they needed to install the device.
+Hence the designer had a great idea, it was unique, patented, had potential growth but the fundamental research did not include asking plumbers (the key installation personnel) how much they needed to install the device.

 It turns out plumbers do not like driving to a location to make $50 in total - not when they can make $200.
-This was simple research, no where near as difficult as actually creating the product - but it turns out being the demise of the strategy.
+This was simple research, no where near as difficult as actually creating the product - but it turns out being the demise of the entire business.

 Can the idea be easily copied?